 Acknowledgement of Country

 Victoria Police respectfully acknowledges the Traditional Owners of the country throughout Victoria.
-We pay our respects to Elders, past, present and emerging and continue to recognise and embrace the fact that Aboriginal People are connected to the oldest, continuous culture and history.
+We pay our respects to Elders, past and present and continue to recognise and embrace the fact that Aboriginal People are connected to the oldest, continuous culture and history.

 Updated